drgx/shipping-indonesia/README.md

-# Indonesia-shipping
+# Shipping-indonesia

 A NPM Package for fetching Indonesia shipping information(JNE, POS, TIKI)

 This package is supported with cache, so less call to rajaongkir api
 # Install

-`npm install indonesia-shipping`
+`npm install shipping-indonesia`

 #Usage(init)
 This is package using rajaongkir starter API and this is Unofficial rajaongkir.com NPM package.
 You must register at www.rajaongkir.com and get API key for using this package